redpanda-data/connect/website/cookbooks/joining_streams.md

     redis: {} # Omitted
 ```

-With this config we can deploy as many instances of Benthos as we need.
+You can find a full example [in the project repo][full-example], and with this config we can deploy as many instances of Benthos as we need as the partitions will be balanced across the consumers.

 [caches]: /docs/components/caches/about
 [inputs]: /docs/components/inputs/about